 - To appeal sanctions assessed in a conduct conference.

 - Groups accused by the University will not have the opportunity to question persons who have filed reports adverse to them, as the University serves as the complainant in these cases.

 The purpose of disciplinary sanctions is to redirect students’ behaviors toward patterns more acceptable to the University community, if such redirection is feasible; and/or to protect the University community from possible harm or injury.
-This information is promulgated to assure that students are aware of the potential consequences of their misconduct.
-Sanctions for misconduct will be determined on a case to case basis, utilizing three main criteria:
+This information is outlined to assure that students are aware of the potential consequences of their misconduct.
+Sanctions will be determined on a case to case basis, utilizing three main criteria: